LaurentEsingle/LaurentEsingle.github.io/about.markdown

 ---
 layout: page
 title: About veeQuery
-subtitle: A web application for querying Databases and Big Data files
+subtitle: A web application for Databases & Big Data query, Data Exploration, Data Analysis and Data visualization
 permalink: /about/
 ---